History of Barnsdale Bar services

 Initially the catering facilities were on the southbound side only, meaning northbound traffic had to stop and use the footbridge.

 In 1980 Forte decided to stop this detour and add to the existing choice by building a Little Chef.
 At the time, this was the first Little Chef here, and it opened outside Barnsdale at the same time as a Little Chef opened outside Peartree.
+It was painted white with a flat roof, and stripey awning all around.
+A Coffee Stop was added in the '90s.

 The bridge between the two sides was demolished in the early 2000s.